-Samsung Galaxy Watch 3 review: The new best Android smartwatch
+Review: The Samsung Galaxy Watch 3 is still a great Android smartwatch

-Smartwatches are almost always forced to compromise in their design in some way.
-After all, it's hard to cram all of the various specs and sensors that make these tiny wrist computers so functional into something you'd actually want to wear out, and the result is usually a thick, unattractive gadget that costs as much as a nice traditional watch, with the double whammy of needing to be charged once a day.
+Design compromises are one of the most recurring issues that smartwatches have to deal with.
+After all, it's hard to cram all of the various specs and sensors that make these tiny wrist computers so functional into something you'd want to wear out.
+The result is usually a thick, unattractive gadget that costs as much as a nice traditional watch, with the double whammy of needing to be charged once a day.

-Sadly, in most cases, those hardware tradeoffs are met with equally cumbersome software in the form of Wear OS, which continues to mimic a slow-moving disaster, limited the number of compelling options on the Android side.
-That number dwindles even further once you decide you want some health-oriented features like heart rate monitoring and sleep tracking.
+Sadly, even in some of the best Android smartwatches, those hardware tradeoffs are met with equally cumbersome software in the form of Wear OS, which continues to be a slow-moving disaster, limiting the number of compelling options on the Android side.
+However, with the introduction of the Galaxy Watch 4 and the new Wear OS 3, things will begin to get more interesting.

 But Samsung does things a little differently.
-The Galaxy Watch line uses the company's homegrown Tizen software, rather than Wear OS, and features hardware niceties like circular displays and rotating bezels for navigating through the interface.
-This year's Galaxy Watch 3 also carries over the Watch Active line's focus on health and fitness, and finally brings long-awaited support for some advanced physiological readings.
+The Galaxy Watch line uses the company's homegrown Tizen software rather than Wear OS and features hardware niceties like circular displays and rotating bezels for navigating through the interface.
+The Galaxy Watch 3 also carries over the Watch Active line's focus on health and fitness and finally brings long-awaited support for some advanced physiological readings.

 At a glance

-Note: This article was originally published in August 2020.
-It was updated in January 2022 with the following changes.